Nuvation Bio (NYSE:NUVB) Shares Gap Up to $9.67

-Nuvation Bio Inc. (NYSE:NUVB)’s share price gapped up before the market opened on Wednesday .
+Nuvation Bio Inc. (NYSE:NUVB)’s share price gapped up prior to trading on Wednesday .
 The stock had previously closed at $9.67, but opened at $9.99.
-Nuvation Bio shares last traded at $9.61, with a volume of 1,954 shares trading hands.
+Nuvation Bio shares last traded at $9.61, with a volume of 1,954 shares changing hands.

-Separately, Zacks Investment Research raised shares of Nuvation Bio from a “sell” rating to a “hold” rating in a research note on Wednesday, November 17th.
-One investment analyst has rated the stock with a hold rating and six have issued a buy rating to the company.
-According to data from MarketBeat.com, the company presently has a consensus rating of “Buy” and an average price target of $16.33.
+Separately, Zacks Investment Research raised shares of Nuvation Bio from a “sell” rating to a “hold” rating in a research report on Wednesday, November 17th.
+One equities research analyst has rated the stock with a hold rating and six have given a buy rating to the company’s stock.
+Based on data from MarketBeat, Nuvation Bio presently has an average rating of “Buy” and a consensus target price of $16.33.

-In related news, Director Oleg Nodelman purchased 185,026 shares of the business’s stock in a transaction dated Wednesday, November 24th.
-The shares were purchased at an average cost of $7.69 per share, for a total transaction of $1,422,849.94.
-The purchase was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, major shareholder Fund V. L.P.
-Omega sold 1,015,000 shares of the company’s stock in a transaction dated Thursday, October 28th.
-The stock was sold at an average price of $9.60, for a total transaction of $9,744,000.00.
-The disclosure for this sale can be found here.
-In the last three months, insiders sold 4,710,000 shares of company stock worth $44,843,200.
+In other Nuvation Bio news, major shareholder Fund V. L.P.
+Omega sold 1,400,000 shares of Nuvation Bio stock in a transaction on Tuesday, December 7th.
+The shares were sold at an average price of $9.80, for a total transaction of $13,720,000.00.
+The sale was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+Also, Director Oleg Nodelman bought 185,026 shares of the stock in a transaction on Wednesday, November 24th.
+The shares were acquired at an average cost of $7.69 per share, for a total transaction of $1,422,849.94.
+The disclosure for this purchase can be found here.
+Insiders sold a total of 4,710,000 shares of company stock worth $44,843,200 in the last three months.

-A number of institutional investors have recently modified their holdings of NUVB.
-Ameritas Investment Partners Inc. bought a new position in Nuvation Bio during the 2nd quarter worth about $26,000.
-Macquarie Group Ltd. bought a new stake in shares of Nuvation Bio in the 2nd quarter valued at about $34,000.
-Royal Bank of Canada bought a new stake in shares of Nuvation Bio in the 2nd quarter valued at about $39,000.
-Shell Asset Management Co. bought a new stake in shares of Nuvation Bio in the 2nd quarter valued at about $66,000.
-Finally, Legal & General Group Plc bought a new stake in shares of Nuvation Bio in the 2nd quarter valued at about $92,000.
-Institutional investors own 54.99% of the company’s stock.
+A number of institutional investors and hedge funds have recently made changes to their positions in NUVB.
+Ameritas Investment Partners Inc. acquired a new stake in Nuvation Bio during the 2nd quarter worth $26,000.
+Macquarie Group Ltd. acquired a new stake in Nuvation Bio during the 2nd quarter worth $34,000.
+Royal Bank of Canada purchased a new position in shares of Nuvation Bio during the 2nd quarter worth $39,000.
+Shell Asset Management Co. purchased a new position in shares of Nuvation Bio during the 2nd quarter worth $66,000.
+Finally, Legal & General Group Plc purchased a new position in shares of Nuvation Bio during the 2nd quarter worth $92,000.
+54.99% of the stock is currently owned by institutional investors.

 Nuvation Bio Inc, a clinical-stage biopharmaceutical company, focuses on the development of therapeutic candidates for oncology.
 The company's lead product candidate is NUV-422, a small molecule inhibitor targeting CDK2, CDK4, and CDK6.
 It is also developing NUV-868, a selective inhibitor of the BET family of epigenetic transcriptional regulators; NUV-569, a differentiated selective inhibitor of the Wee1 kinase; NUV-1182, an adenosine receptor inhibitor; and DDC platform that focuses on targeting an inhibitor of poly ADP ribose polymerase (PARP) to androgen receptor-expressing cancer cells , as well as PARP inhibitor to ER-expressing cancer cells.